-

 Shamgar and an Imperfect Tool

 Numbers 32 records the children of Israel beginning to occupy Canaan, but the tribes of Reuben and Gad have found contentment in the land east of the Jordan River.
 Moses, though, rebukes them for thinking about abandoning their brethren in t heir efforts to move forward.
-Likewise, a lack of participation in God’s work can Continue reading
+Likewise, a lack of participation in God’s work can discourage or hold back our brothers and sisters.
+We convince ourselves that we are incapable of adding anything significant to God’s mission.
+However, in this lesson, we’re going to take a look at a relatively insignificant Bible figure who has a large impact.
+From Joshua… Continue reading

 -